SIDANStrategicAA/DeltaDefi_Docs/docs/Whitepaper.md

 # Whitepaper

 Our Whitepaper explains the motivations and concepts of DeltaDeFi - a decentralised orderbook-model financial options protocol.
-The [Whitepaper](https://docs.google.com/document/d/1NgErv6ATR7PYSGWhGIGa0758HU3m-ow8rq3BCvN7odA/edit) consists of the following topics:
+The whitepaper consists of the following topics:

 * Abstract
 * Core Problem Statement